 Internal Temperature Guidelines for Chicken

-To measure accurately, insert the thermometer into the thickest part of the chicken.
-Avoid touching the bone, as this can give an inaccurate reading.
+- Insert the thermometer into the thickest part of the chicken.

 Tools for Checking Doneness

-• Fork Test: If the chicken shreds easily with a fork, it’s likely done.
+- Fork Test – If the chicken shreds easily, it’s likely done.

 Benefits of Cooking Raw Chicken in Pasta Sauce